shadeed/rtl-styling/posts/rtl-styling.md

 ### Logical Border Radius
 ![](../../img/css-logical-border-radius.png)

-In the above design, the navigation element background has a border radius only for the top-right and bottom-right corners.
-In order to that logically, I used the following:
+In the design above, the navigation element’s background has a border radius only for the top-right and bottom-right corners.
+In order to do that logically, we use the following:

 ```css
 .nav__item {